-Martens & Associates Pty Ltd has prepared this flood assessment for Moonee Parklands Trust C/- JW Planning Pty Ltd to form a Part 3A Environmental Assessment for a proposed residential sub-division yielding up to 160 lots at Lot 1 DP 1097743 and Lot 6 DP252223, Pacific Hwy, Moonee Beach, NSW.
+Martens & Associates Pty Ltd has prepared this revised flood assessment for Moonee Parklands Trust C/- JW Planning Pty Ltd for a proposed residential sub-division yielding 104 lots at Lot 1 DP 1097743, Pacific Hwy, Moonee Beach, NSW.

-This report comprises a desktop review of previous flood assessments completed for the local area to identify key issues, as well as a flood assessment detailing hydrological and hydraulic flood modelling completed for existing and developed conditions.
+This report details a desktop review of previous flood assessments completed for the local area to identify key issues, as well as a flood assessment detailing hydrological and hydraulic flood modelling completed for existing and developed conditions.
+The report incorporates subsequent flood modelling conducted following a review of the initial report by BMT WBM (2014) for the Department of Planning and Environment.
+Lot 6 DP 252223 is no longer part of the proposed subdivision and consequently is not considered in this revised report in terms of investigating how this lot could be developed relative to flood assessment issues.